 For years I’ve been telling weight loss clients they need to eat every three to four hours to increase their metabolic rate and lose weight.
 “Eat six small meals a day.
 It’ll stoke your metabolism and help you burn more calories while resting” said my younger, more naive self.
 It turns out I was wrong.
 The truth is, the more times you sit down to eat the more opportunities you have to stuff yourself silly or eat the wrong thing.
 In fact, all that snacking may actually increase your fat stores.
+That’s right, snacking may make you fat.
 If you’re anything like me, eating also wakes up the rapacious monster in your stomach.
 Some people have the willpower to remain within their limits, do you?
 Eating five to six small meals per day is still the predominant dogma among many physical trainers and nutritionists even though the supporting peer reviewed research is spurious at best.
 Eating frequency has little or no effect on increased metabolism.
 Even though constant snacking is heavily encouraged in American society, it wasn’t always that way.
 My grandmother used to yell at me (lovingly) to not snack because “you’ll ruin your dinner!”
 Of course, she was right.
 The concept of ‘snack food’ was popularized in the 1950’s.
 By the 1970’s it really took hold and is now a multi-billion dollar industry which is arguably making us fatter and sicker.

 FACT: Every time you eat anything (not just carbs) your pancreas releases more insulin into the blood stream.
 Insulin’s two jobs are to inhibit fat from being used as energy and to promote fat storage.
 Insulin resistance is a state where your body cannot clear glucose from the blood and your cells stop responding to insulin.
 Chronically higher insulin levels & higher blood sugar levels may lead to type 2 diabetes and other health problems.

-Hunger is a funny (not “ha-ha” funny, weird funny) phenomenon.
+Hunger is funny (not “ha-ha” funny, weird funny) phenomenon.
 It manifests itself in many ways including boredom, depression, dehydration, habit, proximity, smell etc… The feeling of hunger is triggered by over 100 physiological, psychological and environmental factors.
 Learn to control it and not be its slave.
 It might be a little uncomfortable at first but you will acclimate.
 In fact, I’ve noticed when I am hungry but not famished, my energy levels and cognition are higher.
 Many times meals/snacks feel as if they slow me down.
 Routinely, people feel tired after a meal, especially a large dinner with an overload of carbohydrates.
 It is important to pick meals that energize you and don’t leave you sluggish or hungry a few hours later.
 Experiment and find what works best for you.

 TRY THIS: Next time you think you are hungry, truly hungry, cut up some raw broccoli and eat that as a snack.
 Not that hungry??